justinrm/valley-vote/README.md

 *   **Campaign Finance Data Acquisition (Idaho SOS Sunshine Portal):**
     *   Uses **Playwright** for robust browser automation to handle the dynamic JavaScript-heavy website.
     *   Includes validation scripts (`test_finance_scraper.py`) for testing scraping functionality.
-    *   *(Currently paused pending manual data acquisition via records request, as automated scraping proved challenging).*
+    *   **Status: Paused.** Automated scraping via Playwright proved challenging and is currently paused.
+The project is pivoting to using manually acquired data obtained via public records requests.
+The Playwright scripts are retained for reference.

 **Planned:**